 Storytelling and podcasting, happily ever after

 It’s no wonder stories and podcasting go so well together; podcasts are an ideal vehicle.
-It’s in the intimate nature in which they’re experienced and consumed: hosts speak to you personally, come in directly through your headphones, to your ears, and into your mind.
+It’s the intimate nature in which they’re experienced and consumed: hosts speak to you personally, coming directly through your headphones, to your ears, and into your mind.
 There’s an interactive element to it, too; podcasts are, of course, built upon words (with the occasional sound effect or song), with hosts sketching a picture in order to activate listeners’ imaginations.
 Listeners pick up on the given clues and complete the picture in their minds.

 How to build a story yourself

 So how does one go about telling a story?